-When to take Whey protein for the best results
+How to take Whey Protein for the best results

-You have probably heard this name in the gym, and most likely you even have a bag, or bucket, of this famous protein supplement.
+You've probably heard this name at the gym, and most likely you even have a bag, or bucket, of this famous protein supplement.

 Whey Protein is the best known supplement, sold and used by all gymnasts, and more.